-In some cases appraisers will have fiduciary responsibilities to third parties, such as homeowners, both sellers and buyers, or others.
-Generally the third parties are clearly defined in the appraisal report.
-An appraiser's fiduciary role is restricted to those third parties who the appraiser is aware of, based on the scope of work or other written parameters of the order.
+Appraisers will sometimes be required to consider the interests of third parties, such as homeowners, both sellers and buyers, or others.
+Those third parties normally are defined in the appraisal assignment itself.
+An appraiser's fiduciary responsibility is limited to those parties who the appraiser is aware of, based on the scope of work or other things in the framework of the job.

-Finally, the Uniform Standards of Professional Appraisal Practice (or simply "USPAP") also describes unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)", "a direction in assignment results that favors the cause of the client", or "the amount of a value opinion" as well as other situations.
-We diligently follow these rules to the letter which means you can rest easy knowing we are going above and beyond to get you an accurate home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also defines unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We diligently follow these rules to the letter which means you can rest easy knowing we are going above and beyond to objectively determine the home or property value.

-With Troyer Appraisal Solutions, LLC., you can be assured of 100 percent ethical, professional service.
+With Troyer Appraisal Solutions, LLC., you won't have any doubts that you're receiving 100 percent ethical, professional service.